open-eid/eudi-qeaa-doc/docs/flows/qeaa-issuing.md

 ---
 **Steps 3-7 (Discovery).**

-- Wallet Instance `SHALL` request QEAA Provider metadata and use `authorization_server` claim to request Authorization Server metadata.
+- Wallet Instance `SHALL` request QEAA Provider metadata and use `authorization_servers` claim to request Authorization Server metadata.
+When there are multiple entries in the array, the Wallet may be able to determine which AS to use by querying the metadata; for example, by examining the grant_types_supported values, the Wallet can filter the server to use based on the grant type it plans to use.
 The metadata contains technical information about the Issuer and translations/display data for the offered credentials.
 - It `MUST` check if the QEAA Provider/Authorization Server are trusted and not revoked.
 The exact methods to attest trust and validity are still under discussion in [EUDI-ARF].